 All students taking an Economics MSc must take three compulsory modules in the first semester.
 These are:

 - Macroeconomics: advanced treatment of the core models and concepts used in modern macroeconomics

 - Microeconomics: advanced treatment of the core models and concepts used in modern microeconomics

 - Econometric Methods and Applications: advanced level training in econometric methods.

 In your second semester, you will have the opportunity to choose three modules from a selection of topics.
-The topics, and therefore module titles, vary year on year as they reflect research interests of our staff.
+The topics, and therefore module titles, vary year on year as they reflect research interests of our staff (see the University’s position on curriculum development.
 Examples currently include:

 - Risk Management: classical techniques in risk and insurance.